jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 ```

-## Modelled fishable biomass
+## Modelled pre-fishery fishable biomass

-- N-ENS: prefishery biomass was 2.7t, relative to 3.4t in the previous year
+- N-ENS: 2.7t, relative to 3.4t in the previous year
-- S-ENS: prefishery biomass was 41.5t, relative to 40.6t in the previous year
+- S-ENS: 41.5t, relative to 40.6t in the previous year
-- CFA 4X: prefishery biomass was 0.18t, relative to 0.14t inthe previous season
+- CFA 4X: 0.18t, relative to 0.14t inthe previous season

 ```{r}